vrajesh007/Gendrug-PHP-Admin_Panel/README.md

 # Gendrug
-A multithreaded Android application for accessing affordable/generic medicines in its online portal.
+A PHP website for accessing affordable/generic medicines in its online portal.